rotimi99/data-analyst-projects/P4-Data-Wrangling/readme.md

 insert_into_database.py: inserting into SQL database

-OpenStreetMap Case Study: report in pdf format
+OpenStreetMap Case Study.pdf: report in pdf format

 project.ipynb: project in a Jupyter Notebook format